TN 48 (08-15)

 SI 00501.020 Student - SSI

 Certain SSI exclusions may apply to a child who is also a student.
 One of the exclusions is the SEIE described in SI 00820.510.
-Effective April 1, 2005, Section 432 of the Social Security Protection Act extended the SEIE to any individual under the age of 22 who is a student.
-These individuals no longer need to meet the SSI definition of “child”.
-Individuals who are married and/or head of a household may now qualify for the SEIE provision as outlined in SI 00501.020B in this section.
+Effective April 1, 2005, Section 432 of the Social Security Protection Act (SSPA) extended the SEIE to any SSI student under the age of 22.
+These students no longer need to meet the SSI definition of “child”, see SI 00501.010.
+Students may now qualify for the SEIE provision as outlined in SI 00501.020B in this section.

 The policy regarding the application of the student child definition for other exclusions has not changed.
 For more information, see SI 00501.010.

-C. Policy for using the definition of a student for purposes of the SEIE
+B. Definition of a student for purposes of the SEIE

 For information related to the student earned income exclusion, see SI 00820.510.

-D. Policy for regular student attendance
+C. Policy for regular student attendance

-1. General requirements
+1. General requirements for students

 in a college or university for at least 8 hours per week under a semester or quarter system;